anushac14/web103_finalproject/milestones/milestone5.md

   - [ x] At least one redirection
   - [ x] At least one interaction that the user can initiate and complete on the same page without navigating to a new page
   - [x ] Dynamic frontend routes created with React Router
-  - [ ] Hierarchically designed React components
+  - [x ] Hierarchically designed React components
-    - [ ] Components broken down into categories, including Page and Component types
+    - [ x] Components broken down into categories, including Page and Component types
-    - [ ] Corresponding container components and presenter components as appropriate
+    - [x ] Corresponding container components and presenter components as appropriate
 - [ x] The project includes dynamic routes for both frontend and backend apps
 - [ ] The project is deployed on Railway with all pages and features working